parryc/thevoid/templates/bookarts/posts/home-marbling-setup.md

 ## soap-less equipment

-in a perfect setup the tools here would always be soap free, to prevent carageenan contamination, but i think you could get away with just being really thorough in washing if soap does touch them.
+in a perfect setup the tools here would always be soap free, to prevent carrageenan contamination, but i think you could get away with just being really thorough in washing if soap does touch them.

-- bucket for carageenan (unless you're working with large format, 1 or 2 gal is probably enough)
+- bucket for carrageenan (unless you're working with large format, 1 or 2 gal is probably enough)
 - blender
 - liquid measuring cup
 - dry measuring spoons